Friday, April 17, 2026

 August 13, 2025

-in Politics, General
+in Politics, News

 African political parties must focus on addressing social and economic challenges rather than solely pursuing electoral victories, President Carlos Vila Nova of São Tomé and Príncipe has said.